material-foundation/material-remixer-android/README.md

 ### Global remixer set up
 If you have not subclassed the application class it is recommended you do it since this is a one-time global initialization.

 In your application class you need to call the Remixer initialization method.
+Remember this application class MUST be (declared in your Android Manifest)[https://developer.android.com/guide/topics/manifest/application-element.html#nm].

 ```java
 import android.app.Application;